MentalIllness/AI/Cat Or Dog/README.md

 # Description

-> Simply, this AI detects a photo from your PC or an URL and give you are response if it's a cat or a dog
+> Simply, this AI detects a photo from your PC or an URL and give you a response if it's a cat or a dog

 # Set-up
 > Creating AI